 Guidelines for Attention Deficit Disorder Accommodation

 The disabilities addressed in this guideline include: Attention Deficit Disorder and Attention Deficit Hyperactivity Disorder.
-For cognitive disorders refer to the “Guidelines for Acquired Brain Injury Accommodation” (Attachment VII), for learning disabilities refer to "Guidelines for Learning Disability Accommodation" (Attachment X), for mobility and other disabilities refer to the "Guidelines for General Disability Accommodation" (Attachment IX), for psychological disabilities refer to "Guidelines for Psychological Disability Accommodation" (Attachment XI).
+For cognitive disorders refer to the “Guidelines for Acquired Brain Injury Accommodation” (Attachment VII); for mobility and other disabilities refer to the "Guidelines for General Disability Accommodation" (Attachment IX); for learning disabilities refer to "Guidelines for Learning Disability Accommodation" (Attachment X); and for psychological disabilities refer to "Guidelines for Psychological Disability Accommodation" (Attachment XI).

-A student needing documentation of ADD or ADHD can receive referral from ODS.
-It is the responsibility of the student, not ODS or the University to pay for the cost of an evaluation.
+A student needing documentation of ADD or ADHD can receive referrals from the ODS.
+It is the responsibility of the student, not the ODS or the university to pay for the cost of an evaluation.

 II.
 Recommended Documentation

-A. Intellectual Assessment – recommended tests include: Weschler Adult Intelligence Scale-Third Edition (WAIS III), Woodcock Johnson Tests of Cognitive Ability
+a.
+Intellectual Assessment – recommended tests include: Wechsler Adult Intelligence Scale-Third Edition (WAIS III), Woodcock Johnson Tests of Cognitive Ability